 Use these meetings to discuss what is being done, and whether any changes need to be made to the roadmap itself.
 It helps you all collaborate on the project and see if you’re all on track.
 If not, then changes can be made then and there.

 As you’re all working remotely, it’s harder to focus on a concrete end date for your work.
 When you’re all apart, there are many things that will get in the way of that date.
 As such, it’s much better to focus on the progress that’s being made.

 That’s something that can easily be done with a roadmap.
-‘Your team can see exactly how much they’ve accomplished when they check the roadmap’ says remote work blogger Kelly Bowers from Research Papers UK and Gum Essays.
+‘Your team can see exactly how much they’ve accomplished when they check the roadmap’ says remote work blogger Kelly Bowers from Research Papers UK.
 ‘With that map, they have a sense of how much they’ve done, and what they’ve managed to achieve.’
 It’s much easier to visualise what you’ve done when you can lay it out in that document.

 Don’t Be Afraid Of Change